ctrlplusb/react-async-component/README.md

 ## Server Side Rendering

+> NOTE: This section only really applies if you would like to have control over the behaviour of how your asyncComponent instances are rendered on the server.
+If you don't mind your asyncComponents always being resolved on the client only then you need not do any of the below.
+In my opinion there is great value in just server rendering your app shell and having everything else resolve on the client, however, you may have very strict SEO needs - in which case, we have your back.

-This library has been designed for generic interoperability with [`react-async-bootstrapper`](https://github.com/ctrlplusb/react-async-bootstrapper).
-The `react-async-bootstrapper` utility allows us to do a "pre-render parse" of a React Element tree and execute any "bootstrapping" functions that are attached to a components within the tree.
+This library has been designed for interoperability with [`react-async-bootstrapper`](https://github.com/ctrlplusb/react-async-bootstrapper).

+`react-async-bootstrapper` allows us to do a "pre-render parse" of our React Element tree and execute an `asyncBootstrap` function that are attached to a components within the tree.
 In our case the "bootstrapping" process involves the resolution of asynchronous components so that they can be rendered "synchronously" by the server.
 We use this 3rd party library as it allows interoperability with other libraries which also require a "bootstrapping" process (e.g. data preloading as supported by [`react-jobs`](https://github.com/ctrlplusb/react-jobs)).

+> NOTE: I have not updated `react-jobs` to make use of `react-async-bootstrapper` as of yet.

 Firstly, install `react-async-bootstrapper`: